substratum/documentation/Contributing.md

 These will include new framework features and exposures.

+Our framework changes are hosted at our [SubstratumResources organization](https://github.com/SubstratumResources).
+[Masquerade](https://github.com/substratum/masquerade) changes are also done though Gerrit.

 ### 1. Set up your Gerrit account

 1. Go to the [Substratum Gerrit](http://review.projektsubstratum.com/)